bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 55°
+- 54°
 - mist
-- 84% humidity
+- 85% humidity
-- 13 mph wind
+- 16 mph wind

-No precipitation in the past 24 hours
+1.1 inches of rain in the past 24 hours

 ## Temperature Comparison